This is how a higher Fed rate could affect your finances

 Yet the risks are high.
 With inflation likely to stay elevated, the Fed may have to drive borrowing costs even higher than it now expects.
 A series of higher rates could tip the U.S. economy into recession.
 That would mean higher unemployment, rising layoffs and continued pressure on stock prices.

+When asked if he felt we were moving toward a recession, Missa said, “My personal view now is: Most likely.
+Yes.”
+He believes rates should have been raised in 2021.

-How will it affect your finances?
+How will a higher Fed rate affect your finances?
 These are some of the most common questions being asked about the impacts of the rate hike.

 Rates on home loans have soared in the past few months, mostly in anticipation of the Fed’s moves, and will probably keep rising.